EMERGENCY RESPONSE FOR THE ATHLETE - VIRTUAL

-Cogent Steps, LLC’s V-ERA course was approved on October 26, 2020 as satisfying the American Board of Physical Therapy Specialties (ABPTS) Acute Management of Injury & Illness requirement for applicants for Sports Specialist Certification for calendar year 2021.
+Cogent Steps, LLC’s V-ERA course was approved in December 2021 as satisfying the American Board of Physical Therapy Specialties (ABPTS) Acute Management of Injury & Illness requirement for applicants for Sports Specialist Certification for calendar year 2022.

 Core skills include primary and secondary assessment, ethics and legal review, care of the athlete through the age spectrum, athletes in adaptive sports, dermatology, medical and traumatic emergencies, and EMS operations.
 Additional enrichment modules include asthma, anaphylaxis, pulse oximetry, and care of the spine injured athlete.

 The V-ERA course is composed of three (3) parts.
 An online didactic program with up-front, online narrated presentations, and a written test.
+Please read through all of the information and important details on what you need to know before taking the course and how to prepare for your course.
 A student intensive Flip grid session, requiring students to upload lab demonstrations, and discussions for evaluation by instructors prior to the live session.
 The Flip grid session requires the use of the supplies and equipment in the Sideline Venue Emergency Response Kit (SVERK) that must be purchased separately.
 Finally, there is a two-day, synchronous ZOOM course hosted by Cogent Steps instructors, that includes a final graded practical.
 Upon successful completion of the ERA, the participant is granted a three-year ERA certification.
 NATA and other CEU credit is pending approval.

 The Flip grid portion MUST be completed 8 days prior to the synchronous ZOOM session for instructor evaluative feedback.